-- Vendor management agencies must ensure no conflict of interest or appearance of a conflict of interest exists between vendor management agency personnel and authorized vendors or vendorapplicants. - 2.
-Vendor management agencies must require that employees fully disclose any potential conflict of interest that exists between any vendor management agency personnel and authorized vendors or vendor applicants. - 3.
-Vendormanagementagency staffmustannuallysignan attestation of conflict of interest.
+- 1. The vendor management agency must ensure no conflict of interest or appearance of a conflict of interest exists between vendor management agency personnel and authorized vendors or vendor applicants. - 2.
+The vendor management agency must require that employees fully disclose any potential conflict of interest that exists between any vendor management agency personnel and authorized vendors or vendor applicants. - 3.
+Vendor management agency staff must annually sign an attestation of conflict of interest.

-Conflict of Interest 246.12 states that the State agency is mandated to terminate an agreement if the state agency identifies a conflict of interest, as defined by applicable state laws, regulations, and policies, between the vendor/participant and the state agency or its local agencies.
+Conflict of Interest section 246.12 (h) (xx) states that the State agency is mandated to terminate an agreement if the state agency identifies a conflict of interest, as defined by applicable state laws, regulations, and policies, between the vendor/participant and the state agency or its local agencies.